Deci-AI/super-gradients/documentation/source/PhaseCallbacks.md

 ```

-Note the `@multi_process_safe` decorator which allows the callback to be triggered once when running distributed training.
+Note the `@multi_process_safe` decorator, which allows the callback to be triggered precisely once when running distributed training.

-For coded training scripts (i.e., not [using configuration files](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/configuration_files.md)) we can just pass an instance of the callback through `phase_callbacks`:
+For coded training scripts (i.e., not [using configuration files](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/configuration_files.md)), we can pass an instance of the callback through `phase_callbacks`:

    ```python
 ...